iodeo/Minitel-ESP32/upython/README.md

 upynitel functions help to handle Minitel screen and keyboard exactly as pynitel does.

 ## Examples description
-* upynitel/main.py is based on annuaire_exemple.py with fake annuaire request in order to preserve ESP32 which is not able to load a full webpage in dynamic memory.
+* upynitel/main.py is based on annuaire_exemple.py with fake annuaire request in order to preserve ESP32 memory which is not able to load a full webpage from http request.
 Keeping only usefull parts of incoming data, would solve the problem.
 * diaporama/main.py is a diaporama application displaying vdt screens from ESP32 flash memory

 ## Quick guidance to micropython on ESP32: